ZainabMohamed700/ZainabMohamed700/README.md

 </p>

 - 🏢 I'm a Software Engineer
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 🔭 I’m currently working on arduino projects
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 👨‍💻 As a engineering cs graduate, I'm constantly learning and exploring new technologies to improve my skills.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
+- 💬 Ask me about my experience with Arduino ,Robotics ,JavaScript, ReactJS, and NodeJS, or anything related to web development.

 ### Connect with Me :